asadbeksr/asadbeksr/README.md

 # Hi there 👋 I'm Asadbek!

-I’m a Front End Developer from Tashkent experienced in building responsive  and modern websites and web applications using native JavaScript, Firebase and React.
+I’m a Front End Developer from Tashkent experienced in building responsive  and modern websites and web applications using vanilla JavaScript, Firebase and React.

 ## Coding languages and Tech: